The Epic Survival Tale of a Vietnam POW and the Secret Code That Changed Everything

 About the Book

-Never-before-told details of underground operations during the Vietnam War told through one airman's inspiring story of true love, honor, and courage.
+Discover never-before-told details of POW underground operations during the Vietnam War told through one airman's inspiring story of true love, honor, and courage.

-Back home, meanwhile, Harris's wife, Louise, raised their three children alone, unsure of her husband's fate.
-One of the first POW wives of the Vietnam War, she became a role model for many wives, advocating for herself and her children in her husband's absence.
+Meanwhile, back home in the United States, Harris's wife, Louise, raised their three children alone, unsure of her husband's fate for seven long years.
+One of the first POW wives of the Vietnam War, she became a role model for other military wives by advocating for herself and her children in her husband's absence.

 'Crediting his knowledge of the [tap] code and his ability to endure torture and inhumane living conditions to an unshakable belief in 'God and country,' Harris delivers an accessible, faith-infused memoir of survival that will appeal to Christian readers and military history buffs.'